gabriela-framework/gabriela/docs/README.md

 app.startApp();
 ````

 This is just a simple example of using dependency injection.
-Dependency injection actually has something
+Dependency injection can also be scoped by visibility i.e. **visibility scope**
-called **scopes** and we can use them to limit the scope of our dependencies.
-There are 3 main scopes in
+and we can use that feature to limit the scope of our dependencies.
+There are 3 main visibility scopes in
 Gabriela: **module**, **plugin** and **public**. **module** scope is scoped only to the module that
 declared it with the *dependencies* module property and it is the default scope if you don't explicitly declare it.
 **plugin** is scoped only to the plugin and **public** is,